Southern Section Constitution and Bylaws

-- Request abstracts of papers through the American Society of Animal Science on standard web forms adapted for the Southern Section to be received by the Secretary/Treasurer by mid-October.
-Distribute abstracts through the web based system to appropriate program committee chairs, along with instructions regarding duties and how to access the web site for abstract review.
+- Request abstracts of papers through the American Society of Animal Science through the abstract submission system adapted for the Southern Section to be received by the Secretary/Treasurer by mid-October.
+Distribute abstracts through the web-based system to appropriate program committee chairs, along with instructions regarding duties and how to access the web site for abstract review.

 - Prepare, with assistance of program committees, the program for the annual meeting of the Southern Section.
 The abstracts should be organized by section.
-Mail copies of the program to the Executive Committee for review and approval in early November.
+Distribute copies of the program to the ASAS Southern Section Board of Directors for review and approval in early December.

 - Write and prepare final draft of minutes of the meeting in which his/her successor is elected, and complete other business before turning over the records to the newly elected Secretary/Treasurer.

-- The Secretary/Treasurer-Elect shall assist the Secretary/Treasurer as needed particularly in recording of minutes of meetings and teleconferences of the Executive Committee and the general business meeting of the Southern Section.
+- The Secretary/Treasurer-Elect shall assist the Secretary/Treasurer as needed particularly in recording of minutes of meetings and teleconferences of the ASAS Southern Section Board of Directors and the general business meeting of the Southern Section.

 - The National Director shall represent the Southern Section as a member of the ASAS Board of Directors.